cdapio/cdap/docs/courses/source/modules/m06_introduction_to_cr_rest.rst

 - Creating Streams
 - Sending events to a Stream
 - Reading single events from a Stream
-- Streams may have multiple consumers (for example, multiple Flows), each of which may be a group of different agents (for example: multiple instances of a Flowlet)
+- Streams may have multiple consumers (e.g., multiple Flows), each of which may be a group of different agents (e.g., multiple Flowlet instances)
-- In order to read events from a Stream, a client application must first obtain a consumer (group) id, which is then passed to subsequent read requests
+- To read events from a Stream, client application must first obtain a consumer (group) id, which is passed to subsequent read requests

+Flows API supports:

-Flows API: Query and set the number of instances executing a given Flowlet
+- Query and set the number of instances executing a given Flowlet

 ----